cmheubusch/cmheubusch.github.io/about.md

 ### Professional & Academic Aspirations

 Thanks for stopping by my GitHub blog!
-This site was created in conjunction with the NCSU class **ST 558: Data Science for Statisticians.** I work full-time in government relations as a grassroots associate, -----
+I created this site in conjunction with the NCSU class **ST 558: Data Science for Statisticians**, which I am enrolled in as the final component of my coursework for the graduate certificate in Applied Statistics & Data Management.
+My full-time work I work full-time in government relations as a grassroots associate, -----

 ### Hobbies & Dreams for the Future